sandersn/sandersn.github.io/reviews-hp-reverb-vr.md

 To actually *use* the headset for playing games, you need to launch SteamVR and install a small plugin.
 This works as well as SteamVR ever does, but with extra bugs.
 Specifically, if games request too much VRAM&mdash;and for this high-resolution headset, they will&mdash;the WMR driver has had problems with memory leaks followed by crashing throughout 2022.
 (Based on reading release notes.)

 I recently upgraded to a 12 GB Nvidia card which helps a lot, but several games crashed a lot when running at full resolution on an 8 GB card.
-You can reduce the resolution, and because of the way scaling and pixel fill works on a high-resolution panel, it still looks better than a low-resolution card.
+You can reduce the resolution, and because of the way scaling and pixel fill works on a high-resolution panel, it still looks better than a low-resolution panel.
 But it's disappointing in a PC-gaming kind of way, in which you have to turn down a barely-noticeable setting because your computer isn't good enough.

 Finally, if you want to use index controllers (see next section), there's additional setup each time.
 All in all, the experience is better than my HTC Vive in 2016.
 Specifically, there are fewer steps to get started, which poses less of a barrier to playing each time.
 (Also it helps that the headset is much more comfortable, which poses less of an unconscious barrier to being subtly tortured.)